5 Ways to Measure Your Ketones

-I instruct my clients, that if there blood sugar is between 50-75 mg/dl and they feel very good, mentally sharp, energetic and relaxed on a continual basis, than they are keto-adapted.
+I instruct my clients, that if their blood sugar is between 50-75 mg/dl and they feel very good, mentally sharp, energetic and relaxed on a continual basis, then they are keto-adapted.

 A HgA1C test looks at the level of glycation (indicative of blood sugar levels) in the red blood cell over a 90-120 day period.
 The typical HgA1C on a ketogenic diet is 4.5-5.2%.
 If you get your HgA1C tested and it is above this range it is an indication that you have not been in ketosis for a good period of time through the 90-120 day period.